v12technology/v12technology.github.io/get_started.md

 ### Intgerate into Application

-Fluxtion provides a pipeline abstraction to feed events from a source into an event processor. in this case a manually injetcing event source is used to feed Trade events into the pipeine.
-The first processing stage is the event processor defined above.
+Fluxtion provides a pipeline abstraction to feed events from a source into an event processor.
+In this case a manually injetcing event source is used to feed Trade events into the pipeine.

 ```java
 public static void main(String[] args) throws Exception {